tmspvn/VBGAMLSS/README.md

 ## ⚠ Known Issues

 * It takes a long time to fit models voxel-wise.
+* pbmcappyly runs sequentially on some systems (i.e. Windows).
 * `vbgamlss.model_selection` currently does not generalize across all HPC systems

 ---